See if your questions are answered below or ask your own:

 How soon can I get paid?

-On a settled case, it can be as fast as within 24 hours if you have all the paperwork and your attorney cooperates.
+Ypu can be paid as fast as within 24 hours if you have all the paperwork and your attorney cooperates.

 What is the process?